neondatabase/website/content/docs/manage/backups.md

 ## Built-in backups with Neon's point-in-time restore feature

 Neon retains a history for all branches, allowing you to restore your data to a particular date and time or Log Sequence Number (LSN).
 The history retention period is configurable.
-The supported limits are 24 hours for [Neon Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, and 30 days for [Scale](/docs/introduction/plans#scale) plan users.
+The supported limits are 24 hours for [Neon Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, 14 days for [Scale](/docs/introduction/plans#scale) plan users, and 30 days for [Business](/docs/introduction/plans#business) plan users.
 With this backup option, no action or automation is required.
 You can restore your data to a past state at any time by creating a database branch, which is a near-instant operation.
 This feature is referred to as [Point-in-time restore](/docs/introduction/point-in-time-restore).

 For information about creating a point-in-time restore branch, see [Branching — Point-in-time restore](/docs/guides/branching-pitr).